schouery/mv2020/registration.md

 ## Pre-registration required

 All participants must pre-register in our [online form](https://forms.gle/2TPXJSNDFZveDEaS9).
 Only pre-registered participants will be able to register into SBC web site.

+After being selected in the pre-registration, the student will receive an invitation letter and must register in the [SBC registration web site](https://centraldesistemas.sbc.org.br/ecos/brsummerschool2020).
+Students that were not selected should no register.
+We will accept only students with an invitation letter from the organizers.

+Our cancelation policy is the following: until January, 10th, 2020, the can return 80% of the value paid in the registration at school.
+After this date, no value will be returned.
+In order to request the cancelation of your registration, please write an email to [faturamento@sbc.org.br](mailto:faturamento@sbc.org.br).

 ## Students selection process